weberle/plads/README.md

 KNOWN ISSUES

-- If the chosen normative pattern across the N partitions does not exist for a particular partition, it will throw an error (but will continue processing).
+- If the chosen normative pattern across the N partitions does not exist for a particular partition, it will throw an error for that partition (but will continue processing).